guertsen/guertsen/README.md

 ### Hi there 👋

 I'm Timofeï.<br>
-Solutions architect at <a href="https://www.fr.adp.com">ADP</a> and biotechnology enthusiast.
+I'm a solutions architect at <a href="https://www.fr.adp.com">ADP</a> and a biotechnology enthusiast.

 <!--
 **guertsen/guertsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.